 So what does this mean?
 It’s that I needed to increase my core stability.
 As a doctor, perhaps I don’t get enough tune-ups.
 Perhaps I’ve just been waiting until the most acute events to get adjusted – going to have to change that.
 Once I get this episode recovered (I am calling my colleague today) I will need to increase my overall core stability with specialized exercises… and watch out for those drafty showers!

-If you want to learn more about the “Rib Out” injury and suspect you have one now or have felt this form time to time, let’s go over it with some great models in the clinic.
+If you want to learn more about the “Rib Out” injury and suspect you have one now or have felt this from time to time, let’s go over it with some great models in the clinic.
 Set up a session today.